nodejs/next-10/VALUES_AND_PRIORITIZAION.md

  - memory footprint
  - Debug tooling (debugger)
  - Diagnostic tooling (profilers, heapdumps, coredumps, etc.)
+### Node.js maintainer experience
+We value ensuring that Node.js maintainers are productive and enjoy maintaining Node.js and related components.
+Some key elements of this include:
+- Approach-ability of the code base
+- Good internal documentation and guides
+- Low friction policies and processes
+- Good CI and tooling to make maintainers productive
 ### Technology and API currency
 We value providing developers with modern APIs and technologies following existing standards whenever possible.
 Some key elements of this include:
   - participating in standards work and organizations